 Health Pass Requirement

-Make sure to read through the Disneyland Paris health and safety measures webpage for the most up-to-date information and specific details about the Health Pass before planning your visit.
+[UPDATED MAY 2022] Masks are no longer required, except for transportation (including hotel shuttles), in which wearing a mask is still mandatory for guests and cast members.
+Make sure to read through the Disneyland Paris health and safety measures webpage for the most up-to-date information and specific details for planning your visit.

 Sleeping Beauty Castle Refurbishment